nafisahmad/NetworkingProject/README.md

                }

               ```
-             Client's address is also displayed by the server usingsin_addr family and some mathematical manipulation of shifting of data.
+             Client's address is also displayed by the server usingsin_addr family and  mathematical implementation of shifting of data.

        9.  **Threading**
            ```c